kscherer/kscherer.github.com/_posts/2017-03-20-pxe-install-on-uefi-using-foreman-and-grub2.md

 I was able to find the xenial grubnetx64.efi [here][4].
 But it turns out the Debian/Ubuntu grub2 is missing a few useful features that have been added to the Fedora grub2.
-The Ubuntu grub2 only looks for grub/grub.conf whereas the Fedora grub looks in grub2 and looks for grub.cfg-[mac address] which is a convention that Foreman expects.
+The Ubuntu/vanilla grub2 only looks for grub/grub.conf whereas the Fedora grub2 has patches to search the grub2 directory and search for grub.cfg-[mac address] which is a convention that Foreman expects.
 Since Foreman is a project mostly run by RedHat employees it makes sense.
 The Fedora prebuilt grub2 bootloader is [here][6].

+There is PR which adds a default grub/grub.cfg and uses the grub2 regexp feature to search for $prefix/grub.cfg-[mac address].
+This means that will support vanilla Grub2 soon.

 Foreman will also place the correct kernel and initrd into the boot directory.
 It will not replace an older kernel, so sometimes a newer